synapse-wireless/mcastcounter-gui-example/README.md

-A small wxPython dialog box should appear, containing a button labeled "Increment" as well as a "Count:" field. "setButtonCount()" calls from other SNAP nodes should update the "Count:" field, and you can also trigger setButtonCount() calls from the SNAP Connect application by clicking on the "Increment" button.
+A small wxPython dialog box should appear, containing a button labeled "Increment" as well as a "Count:" field. "setButtonCount()" calls from other SNAP nodes should update the "Count:" field, and you can also trigger setButtonCount() calls from the SNAPconnect application by clicking on the "Increment" button.

 For more details, refer to source file [McastCounter.py](McastCounter.py).